sartino/DepotUDay6/README.md

 	*every - Returns true if all the values pass the truth test.
 If no iterator provided, provide a default one.

-	*some - Similar to every but, returns true if any values pass the truth test.
+	*some - Similar to every, but returns true if any values pass the truth test.
 	*contains - Evaluates a collection and returns true if value is present.

 	#####Advanced